 - Drive or Hike a .75 mile trail along the ridge from Loowit Viewpoint to Johnston Ridge Observatory for great views of the 8,328 feet high volcano.
 Visiting the observatory at 4,314 feet in a high wind advisory made our visit to Mount St. Helens…intense.
 After attempting the hike to Johnston Ridge Observatory we turned back to Loowit Viewpoint in fear of being blow off the ridge.
 We recommend hiking rather than driving, weather permitting.

-- Lahare Viewpoint offers the only clear view of the mountain from the South East.
+- Lahar Viewpoint offers the only clear view of the mountain from the South East.

 Traveling Gingerbread Note: